microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Resources/Certifications.md

 ---

 # Security Certifications
 Below you will find information about security certifications critical for learning.
-Please use the navigation pane on the right to quickly jump between sections or specific certifications in which you are interested.

 | **Exam** | **Overview** | **Learing Path** | **Study Cram** | **Labs** |